University of California police departments: San Diego

-UCPD, San Francisco
+San Francisco

-The UCSF Police Department headquarters is located at 654 Minnesota St, Suite 180, San Francisco, CA. Police patrol services are provided 24 hours per day at all San Francisco and San Mateo County sites.
+The University of California, San Francisco (UCSF) Police Department headquarters is located at 654 Minnesota St, Suite 180, San Francisco, CA. Police patrol services are provided 24 hours per day at all San Francisco and San Mateo County sites.
 All sworn officers have full police powers statewide, with primary jurisdiction on property owned, operated, or controlled by UCSF and are responsible for all related aspects of law enforcement services and criminal investigation.

-UCSF police officers are responsible for the detection and suppression of all criminal activities related to the UCSF campus, and the UC Hastings campus also in San Francisco.
-The UCSF Police Department is the only University of California police department to receive the "CALEA" (Commission on Accreditation of Law Enforcement Agencies) accreditation.
+UCSF police officers are responsible for the detection and suppression of all criminal activities related to the UCSF campus, and by contract, the UC College of the Law campus also in San Francisco.
+The UCSF Police Department is the only University of California police department to receive Commission on Accreditation of Law Enforcement Agencies (CALEA) accreditation.

 The Field Services Division operates from two sub-stations located at the Parnassus and Mission Bay campuses and is responsible for uniformed patrol, traffic enforcement and investigation, response to dispatched calls for service, preliminary criminal case investigation, special event management and specialized field operations.

 The Information Services Division includes the 911 Emergency Communications Center (ECC), which provides services including dispatching police, answering 911 calls originating from UCSF facilities, monitoring fire and intrusion alarms.
 The ECC is the focal point of all police field communication and links the University with other emergency public agencies.
 The ECC has 10 full-time dispatchers, certified by the state of California's Commission of Peace Officer Standards and Training.
 The Investigations Unit conducts investigations of major crimes.
 They also maintain investigative liaisons with other law enforcement agencies and develop crime analysis information to assist in effective patrol operations and to better inform the community of crime matters.
-The Investigations Unit manages a myriad of criminal cases each year ranging from sexual assault and robbery to embezzlement and fraud.
 IT support, property and evidence management and fleet management are also responsibilities of this division.